 The PCMCIA controller is implemented on the system board using Omega's 82C094 Interface Controller.
 The 82C094 is compatible with the Intel i882092AA PCI to PCMCIA controller chip.
-It supports two independent 68 pins PC card sockets and is register compatible with Intel's 82365SL.
+It supports two independent 68 pin PC card sockets and is register compatible with Intel's 82365SL.

-The NEC Versa 2400 Series notebook incorporates PCMCIA double deck slots that supports insertion of two Type I or II cards at the same time or one Type III card on the upper slot and one Type I or II card on the bottom slot.
+The NEC Versa 2500 Series notebook provides PCMCIA slots that support two Type I, or Type II cards at the same time. or one Type III card on the upper slot and one Type I or II card on the bottom slot.